barbara-benitez/barbara-benitez.github.io/sql/hospital_diabietes_sql.md

 ## Objectives

 I am assuming the role of data analyst for the hospital.
 I have been asked specific questions by the hospital administrator to improve patient safety in the hospital system for diabetics.
 Specifically, I am to address the following concerns:
 1. Treatment bias by race: find the average number of lab procedures by race.
 Does it appear that different races are being treated differently?
-2. Number of lab procedures as related to time spent in the hospital: categorize the number of lab procedures as few, average and many
+2. Number of lab procedures as related to time spent in the hospital: categorize the number of lab procedures as few, average and many.
 Does there appear to be a relationship between the number of lab procedures and the amount of time spent in the hospital?

 3. List the medical specialties that have an average number of procedure count above 2.5 with the total procedure count above 50.
    Are there some specialties that are performing more procedures than expected?

-4. List all patients who had an emergency but left the hospital faster than the average.
+5. List all patients who had an emergency but left the hospital faster than the average.
   Is there something different about these patients?
 Are they part of a specific group?
-5. Research needs a list of all patient numbers who are African-America or have a "Up" to metformin Does this group have any noteworthy characteristics?
+6. Research needs a list of all patient numbers who are African-America or have a "Up" to metformin.
+   Does this group have any noteworthy characteristics?
-6. Identify the distribution of time spent in the hospital Is the distribution normal or is there some other distribution that better describes the data?
+7. Identify the distribution of time spent in the hospital.
+   Is the distribution normal or is there some other distribution that better describes the data?

-7. Hospital stays by duration
+8. Hospital stays by duration
    Do the majority of patients stay less than 7 days?
 Once patients stay over 7 days, are these patients very acute?

 ## Key Findings